NuralySol/Finance/README.md

 ## User Story
 * As a user I want my app to responsive
-* As a user I want to able to track my expenses and balance with ease
+* As a user I want to able to track my expenses and balances with ease
 * As a user I want to be able to see graphs for easier visualization
-* As a user I want to be able to log-in and log-out and know that my info is secure.
+* As a user I want to be able to log-in and log-out and know that my info is secure

 ## Plaid API
 >Use the API [Plaid.com](https://plaid.com/) first 100 accounts is free, it has official node.js client library, expense tracking, net worth tracking, and documentation.
 I will use my alternate BOA bank account to show how to integrate plaid API to tracking my expenses.